-In the current climate of increasing threats to judicial officers and acts of courthouse violence being committed across the nation, many state and local courts are focusing more attention and resources on court and judicial security.
-SJI has long recognized the need to assist state and local courts in improving the personal safety of judges, court personnel, and the public.
+In the current climate of increasing threats and acts of courthouse violence being committed across the nation, state and local courts are seeking new and innovative ways to enhance the safety of courthouses.
+SJI has long recognized the need to assist state and local courts in improving the safety of the public, court staff, and judges in court facilities.

 Wyoming Judicial Branch Security Assessments